MicrosoftDocs/quantum-docs/articles/overview-quantum-machine-learning.md

 - [How to load your own data sets](xref:microsoft.quantum.libraries.overview.machine-learning.load) to train a classifier model with the QDK.

 > [!NOTE]
 > The Q# libraries and samples are designed to only run against a fault-tolerant quantum computer.
-Currently this is only possible in simulators.
+Currently this is only possible in the QDK quantum simulators.

 ## Next steps